Rexios80/hds_desktop/README.md

 - Local connection for one overlay and one watch
 - Connection support:
   - Overlays with websocket
-  - Watches with websocket
-  - Watches with REST Fallback
+  - Watches with REST connections

 ## Getting started